hphelion/documentation/commercial/GA1/commerical.high-availability-restore.md

 		nova start <UUID>

 11. Once the undercloud is up, check that the undercloud is configured correctly by verifying the hostname is not `hlinux`.
-??What should the host name be??
+?What should the host name be?

 ### Recover the overcloud {#oc}